 Treatment for Cocaine Dependence

 Treatment for cocaine typically happens over a period of 3-12 months based on the needs of each individual.
-Many cocaine dependent individuals require a medical detox as their first stop due to withdrawal symptoms they experience when they cease using cocaine.
+Many cocaine dependent individuals may need medical detox as their first stop due to withdrawal symptoms they experience when they cease using cocaine but might not be necessary depending on dosage.
 Medical detox for cocaine typically lasts between 2-7 days.
 There is typically no treatment in detox as the purpose of detox is to get the patient medically stabilized and prepared to be able to participate in treatment.

 After medical detox, many cocaine addicts choose to enter residential (ie inpatient) rehab for cocaine use disorder.
 Inpatient cocaine treatment typically lasts 28 days or longer.
 During residential cocaine treatment, clients undergo assessments by professional counselors and physicians and participate in group and individual counseling sessions.
 Many clients continue to experience post-acute withdrawal symptoms in residential cocaine treatment and those symptoms are assessed and treated in an this monitored treatment center environment.